Anna Jantar: Career

 beginning her solo career.
 She performed in a stage program together with singer Andrzej Frajndt with a script provided by Janusz Weiss.

 In 1973, she took part in the National Festival of Polish Song in Opole with the song Najtrudniejszy pierwszy krok ("The first step is the hardest").
 Later, she launched many other hits, including Staruszek świat ("Old Man World"), Za każdy uśmiech ("For Every Smile"), Tyle słońca w całym mieście ('So Much Sun in the Whole City'), Moje jedyne marzenie ('My Only Dream') and many more, which made her one of the most popular Polish singers of the 1970s.
 Jantar collaborated with many Polish artists, including with Stanisław Sojka, Bogusław Mec, Zbigniew Hołdys and Andrzej Tenard.
 She also recorded songs with Budka Suflera and the band Perfect.
 She performed at concerts in countries such as Austria, Bulgaria, Canada, Czechoslovakia, Finland, East Germany, West Germany, Hungary, Ireland, Soviet Union, Sweden, the United States and Yugoslavia.

 In 1979, Jantar was awarded the honorary badge Meritorious Activist of Culture.
 The last TV program she participated was a children's program titled Zamiast słuchać bajek ("Instead of Listening to Fairy Tales"), which was filmed in Wałbrzych.

-Her image was featured on cover pages of Polish magazines.